MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxMessageConfiguration.md

 ```

 ### -SignatureText
+**Note**: This parameter doesn't work if the Outlook roaming signatures feature is enabled in your could-based organization.
+Admins can now temporarily disable roaming signatures without opening a support ticket by using the PostponeRoamingSignaturesUntilLater parameter on the Set-OrganizationConfig cmdlet.

 The SignatureText parameter specifies the email signature that's available to the user in plain text messages in Outlook on the web.
 This parameter supports all Unicode characters.

-Only avaiable for exchange on prem users who don't have any signature, depreciated for Office 365

 To automatically add the email signature to plain text messages created by the user in Outlook on the web, the AutoAddSignature parameter must be set to the value $true.